Measurement Guideline For An Airline Pet Carrier

 - The interior must be entirely smooth, with no protrusions that could injure your pet or give them something to chew on.

-- There must be two dishes secured inside the kennel but accessible from the outside, to provide food and water in the event of a travel delay.
+- There must be two dishes/bowls secured to the inside of the kennel that are also accessible from the outside, to provide food and water in the event of a travel delay.

 - The door must latch securely, in a way your smarty-pants pet cannot undo.

 Some airlines have their own rules in addition to the IATA standards, so it’s a good idea to check with your carrier before purchasing your pet’s kennel.
-For instance, United Airlines requires pets flying internationally to have 3” interior clearance when standing, which is more than IATA’s “no touching the ceiling” rule.
-Also, some airlines require kennels to be accessible in case of an emergency, but some countries require incoming pets to be in “sealed door” kennels to validate their health certification status.
+Additionally, some airlines or countries require certain breeds of dogs to be in specially reinforced crates.
+You will need to confirm this with your airline and/or pet transport company.

 Starwood Animal Transport has rebranded to Starwood Pet Travel.
 We are still the same great company with the best team, just now with a slightly different name.